rooootdev/rooootdev/README.md

 ```
 hi im roooot and:
 - i mainly use python
-- i dont like frontent
+- i dont like frontend
 - im tired
 ```